June 29, 2021

 In this article, we will take a look at different eLearning examples that you can use to improve the competency of your team.
 These examples will all come from the sophisticated learning management system (LMS) EdApp.
 Because this learning management software has so many different built-in online-learning activities and instructional designer elements within its elearning software, it lets us easily enroll in courses and import virtually any type of activity through its drag-and-drop course creator interface.

 Now, let’s start looking at some examples of eLearning!

 One interactive technique that is perhaps one of the best eLearning examples is the scratch to reveal activity.
 This can be seen in EdApp’s course Utility Knives Safety course, where it is used to make students take agency in their learning.

-This is another great activity for helping learners remember the content that they are exposed to.
+This is another great digital learning activity for helping learners remember the content that they are exposed to.
 This is because it makes a memorable impression when they have to manually drag a slider across to reveal the content.

 It can also be considered a gamification eLearning example as this type of activity helps a learner create connections, which further cements what they have learned into their long-term memory.
 It is an important technique for the type of safety courses on EdApp that require a learner to completely master a topic for their well-being.

 This activity involves putting words into the right context to finish a paragraph or sentence.
 Adding this activity to your learning programs because it makes sure that learners can apply their knowledge in the correct place.